Comprehensive metabolic panel

 Some providers provide CMP test kits online, but you may be required to take them to a lab or doctor's office for administration.
 A doctor may come to your house to take a blood sample for the CMP test before sending it to the lab in some cases.
 Inquire with your healthcare practitioner about whether at-home CMP testing is available or feasible for you, given your specific health status.

-South Dakota Comprehensive Metabolic Panel
+Montana Comprehensive Metabolic Panel

 The levels of 14 chemicals in your blood are measured in a CMP test to help you and your doctor understand more about your body's metabolism and chemical equilibrium.
 The eight tests that make up a basic metabolic panel (BUN, glucose, calcium, CO2, creatine, chloride, potassium, and sodium) are included in a CMP test, as well as albumin, ALP, ALT, AST, total bilirubin, and total protein.
 CMP testing may be included in a standard checkup or ordered by your doctor to diagnose diabetes, liver illness, or kidney disease.